-- a.
-Staff that work directly with tenants will participate in annual trainings on housing first, harm reduction, overdose recognition, and response and Affirming Trans Access to Housing Training Symposiums. - b.
+- Ensure that staff that work directly with tenants will participate in annual trainings on housing first, harm reduction, overdose recognition, and response and Affirming Trans Access to Housing Training Symposiums. - b.
 Initiate and participate in individual case conferences and team coordination meetings with HSH-approved programs, as needed, to coordinate and collaborate regarding tenant's progress. - c.
 Update Individualized Services Plans at least once every six months. - d.
 Administer an annual written anonymous survey of households to obtain feedback on the type and quality of program services.
 All households shall be offered the opportunity to take this survey.
 And option to be availed an honorarium for sharing their experiences and vulnerabilities. - e.
 At program entry, review and provide a copy of the Grievance Procedure and any amendments, to each tenant and obtain a signed copy of the form from the tenant, which must be maintained in the tenant's file.
 Additionally, Grantee shall post the policy at all times in a location visible to tenants and provide a copy of the procedure and any amendments to the assigned HSH Program Manager. - f.
 Keep HSH informed of program operations and comply with HSH policies, training requirements, and participate in meetings as requested and required. - g.
 Establish written agreements with Property Management and other service providers that are part of the site care team to formalize collaboration and roles and responsibilities. - h.
-Maintain confidential tenant files that document the services and supportive work provided for the purpose of tracking and reporting objectives and outcomes, especially in protecting the needed and nuanced privacy of TGNCI+ persons. - i.
+Maintain confidential tenant files that document the services and supportive work provided for the purpose of tracking and reporting objectives and outcomes. - i.
 Provide Ad Hoc reports as required by HSH and respond to requests in a timely manner.